Language Markers of Emotion Flexibility Predict Depression and Anxiety Treatment Outcomes: Introduction

 Parallel evidence from experience sampling and ecological momentary assessment (EMA) underscores the importance of short-timescale affect dynamics for treatment response.
-Some work suggests that baseline levels of positive and negative affect, or the ratio between positive and negative affect, are sufficient predictors of treatment response \cite{Forbes2012,Husen2016}.
-However, many studies indicate that emotional fluctuations are important predictors of therapy outcomes.
-For example, \cite{Husen2016} found that fluctuations in negative affect pre-treatment predicted early treatment response, whereas mean affect levels pre-treatment did not.
-Some work has explored the ways in which positive affect interacts with daily regulation processes, either by enhancing emotion regulation \cite{Hehlmann2024} or by suppressing subsequent negative affect \cite{Wichers2012}.
-In a complementary finding, \cite{Peeters2010} reported that lower emotional reactivity to both positive and negative daily events at baseline predicted greater depression symptom severity one month into treatment, suggesting that both the presence and functional significance of affective dynamics are important for treatment response.
+While some work suggests that baseline levels of positive and negative affect, or the ratio between them, are sufficient predictors of treatment response \cite{Forbes2012,Husen2016}, many studies indicate that emotional fluctuations carry additional predictive value.
+For example, Husen and colleagues \cite{Husen2016} found that fluctuations in negative affect pre-treatment predicted early treatment response, whereas mean affect levels did not.
+Other work has explored how positive affect interacts with daily regulatory processes, either by enhancing emotion regulation \cite{Hehlmann2024} or by suppressing subsequent negative affect \cite{Wichers2012}.
+In a complementary finding, Peeters and colleagues \cite{Peeters2010} reported that lower emotional reactivity to both positive and negative daily events at baseline predicted greater depression symptom severity one month into treatment, suggesting that both the presence and functional significance of affective dynamics are important for treatment response.